The-AI-Alliance/trust-safety-evals/docs/taxonomy/taxonomy.markdown

       * **mmlu:** Massive Multitask Language Understanding benchmark for evaluating multi-domain knowledge across 57 subjects.
       * **superglue:** An advanced benchmark suite combining diverse NLP tasks for language understanding and reasoning.
       * **glue:** A general evaluation suite for various natural language understanding tasks like sentiment analysis and inference.
-      * **pile:** A large-scale dataset for language modeling, consisting of diverse text sources.
+      * **pile:** A large-scale data set for language modeling, consisting of diverse text sources.
-      * **pile_10k:** A subset of the Pile dataset, containing the first 10,000 elements, useful for debugging models.
+      * **pile_10k:** A subset of the Pile data set, containing the first 10,000 elements, useful for debugging models.
 * **Low-Resource and Multilingual Tasks:** Evaluations designed to assess a model's ability to perform in languages and domains with limited data availability or in multiple languages simultaneously.
 These tasks challenge models to generalize and perform effectively in diverse linguistic and cultural settings, including under-represented languages and low-resource domains.
     * **Cross-Lingual Evaluation:** Tasks that test the model's ability to perform in languages other than English.
-      * **tydiqa:** A question-answering dataset covering 11 typologically diverse languages.
+      * **tydiqa:** A question-answering data set covering 11 typologically diverse languages.
-      * **xquad:** A cross-lingual question-answering dataset extending SQuAD to 10 languages.
+      * **xquad:** A cross-lingual question-answering data set extending SQuAD to 10 languages.
       * **mlqa:** A benchmark for multilingual question answering across 7 languages.
       * **lambada_multilingual:** Tests the ability to predict the last word of a sentence in multiple languages.
       * **hellaswag_multilingual:** A commonsense reasoning benchmark in multiple languages, requiring plausible scenario continuation.